-To protect the intellectual integrity, safety, and wellbeing of the MIT community, the Chancellor reserves the right to take any action that they deem necessary or appropriate.
-In addition, the Dean for Student Life, or designee, may take appropriate interim action regarding a student in order to respond to concerns for the health, safety, and wellbeing of the community.
+To protect the intellectual integrity, safety, and wellbeing of the MIT community, the Chancellor reserves the right to take any action that he or she deems necessary or appropriate.
+In addition, the Dean for Student Life, or designee, may take appropriate interim action regarding a student or student organization in order to respond to concerns for the health, safety, and wellbeing of the community.
 Interim action is taken without prejudice to any subsequent COD process or finding.